thomasyuan8888/Stable-Diffusion-WebUI-CPU/README.md

 #app.add_middleware(GZipMiddleware, minimum_size=1000)
 ```

+You also need to download at least one model and copy it to the folder "webui\models\Stable-diffusion"

 then you can execute "run.bat" to start.
+when everything is ok, an URL "http://127.0.0.1:7860" will print on the screen.
+Don't close the terminal window, press "CTRL" and click the link to open the URL in browser.